 Obligations: An oral presentation or a poster of the research accomplished must be given at the spring undergraduate research symposium held on the Gustavus campus.

-Grant Size: While the committee will entertain any justified request, the

-    usual maximum is $500.00.
-These funds are expected to be used for purchasing

-    supplies that are not routinely available in the department.
+Grant Size: While the committee will entertain any justified request, the usual maximum is $500.00.
+These funds are expected to be used for purchasing supplies that are not routinely available in the department.

-    The online submission form located at

-    https://gustavus.edu/forms/sigma-xi-research-proposal, will prompt you for

-    the proposal title, the student(s) applying, and the faculty mentor.
-In the

-    main body of the proposal, explain the proposed work and place it into the

-    context of what is presently known.
-Explain what experiments you plan to do

-    and their anticipated outcomes.
-Do not assume that the evaluators are

-    familiar with your research area.
-The committee will give priority to those

-    proposals that state a clear research goal that attempts to answer a

-    question.
-Proposals seeking funds for repeating the work of others will be

-    funded only if the work is appropriate to longer range research projects.

-    Any proposal that does not follow these guidelines will be returned without

-    review..
+The online submission form located at https://gustavus.edu/forms/sigma-xi-research-proposal, will prompt you for the proposal title, the student(s) applying, and the faculty mentor.
+The proposal should be a single PDF document.
+In the main body of the proposal, explain the proposed work and place it into the context of what is presently known.
+Explain what experiments you plan to do and their anticipated outcomes.
+Do not assume that the evaluators are familiar with your research area.
+The committee will give priority to those proposals that state a clear research goal that attempts to answer a question.
+Proposals seeking funds for repeating the work of others will be funded only if the work is appropriate to longer range research projects.
+Any proposal that does not follow these guidelines will be returned without review..

 Support your grant request with a detailed budget.
-The budget page will

-    contain a carefully prepared itemization of the costs you believe will be
+The budget page will contain a carefully prepared itemization of the costs you believe will be encountered.

-    encountered.
 Justification for each item in the budget is required.
-Some

-    freedom exists to change budget lines later but you should, in this

-    proposal, defend the use of the materials.
-Equipment purchases must have a
+Some freedom exists to change budget lines later but you should, in this proposal, defend the use of the materials.
+Equipment purchases must have a separate justification.

-    separate justification.
 Stipends are not allowed.
-Only in rare instances

-    will funding be approved for paying subjects who participate in a research
+Only in rare instances will funding be approved for paying subjects who participate in a research project.

-    project.